 - antiarrhythmic medications

-- antifungal therapy
+- some antifungal therapies

-- some cough and cold medicines
+- some cough and cold medications

 - some herbal or nutritional supplements

-Underlying medical conditions may be the cause of heart palpitations.
+Certain underlying medical conditions may be the cause of heart palpitations.
 These include:

 - low blood sugar